Analysis | The unserious comparisons between Colorado’s voting laws and Georgia’s new one

 MLB has now chosen a replacement city, and its critics are trying too hard to make the attack work.

 The All Star Game will be in Denver, and some on the right quickly noted that Colorado has a voter ID law.
-Voter ID was part of Georgia’s proposal too, they noted.
+Voter ID was part of Georgia’s proposal, too, they noted.
 Colorado also has two weeks of early voting, while Georgia will still have 17 days.

 The reality is much more nuanced.
 When it comes to picking a state that makes voting accessible — and provably so — it’s very difficult to do much better than Colorado.

 First, the voter ID law.
-Colorado does have one.
-But it’s not as stringent as many critics have suggested or as stringent as both what Georgia has and will have.
+Colorado has one, but it’s not as stringent as many critics have suggested, or as stringent as both what Georgia has and will have.

 “Colorado requires voter ID to vote in person — either a driver’s license, an IRS issued ID card, a valid passport, or a valid employee card with a photo,” said Matt Whitlock, a spokesman for the National Republican Senatorial Committee. “@MLB better be ready to explain why this is more acceptable than Georgia after that absurd political statement.”